trust-mfn-berlin/animals-as-objects/vault/story.zoos-and-conservation.md

 ## Colonial Heritage and Patronising Aid

-The origins of the conservation movement and of national parks in particular lie in colonial hunting traditions and relations of domination.[^25] For example, the historian Bernhard Gißibl has explained in numerous contributions how ‘nature’ became a resource of [[German colonialism|material.the-german-colonial-hunting-exhibition]] that was to be both exploited and protected.[^26] Environmental historian Frank Uekötter traces this politicisation and economisation of nature using the example of the nature conservation movement of the [[1930s|story.the- zoo-and-national-socialism]].
+The origins of the conservation movement and of national parks in particular lie in colonial hunting traditions and relations of domination.[^25] For example, the historian Bernhard Gißibl has explained in numerous contributions how ‘nature’ became a resource of [[German colonialism|material.the-german-colonial-hunting-exhibition]] that was to be both exploited and protected.[^26] Environmental historian Frank Uekötter traces this politicisation and economisation of nature using the example of the nature conservation movement of the [[1930s|story.the-zoo-and-national-socialism]].
 He has investigated the roots of the German conservation movement in nationalist resentment, its impact on National Socialist ideology, and its consequences to the present day.[^27] The best-known representative of modern habitat conservation, Bernhard Grzimek, was implicated in these paradigms.
 We can see many examples in his work, such as when he advocated for the forcible expropriation of people to make space for nature reserves in the Serengeti.[^28] Colonial patterns prevail in modern species, too.[^29] Zoos worldwide – and especially those managed by former colonial powers– must therefore face the conflict-ridden legacy of modern concepts of species conservation.
 They will otherwise reproduce colonial structures through their conservation and research programmes.

 The World Zoo Association notes in its 2015 World Conservation Strategy: